-There are two main paradigms in the urban hierarchy:
+There are two main paradigms in which an urban hierarchy

 - Christaller Model.
 According to this model, a dominance